Schedule of Readings + Assignments

-Bring your TWO ~500 word critiques on TWO different essays.
-Review assignments are posted in our repository.
-Focus on the big picture: framing, historiographical significance, and accessibility for the intended audience.
-Be sure you are thinking about the points raised in the writing guide.
+Follow the review guide.
+And remember to focus on the big picture: framing, historiographical significance, and accessibility for the intended audience.
+As you did for the previous critique, be sure you are thinking about and addressing what’s in the writing guide.

 - Final course reflection advice